AdFlint vs Madgicx — cross-platform AI or deep Meta optimization?

 You're an agency running many Meta accounts

 Madgicx is designed for agencies and operators who manage Meta at scale across many accounts.
 Its Creative Tracker, AI Marketer, and audience tools were built with that workflow in mind.
-AdFlint's account model — campaigns running under managed accounts — doesn't map cleanly to agency-of-record relationships.
+AdFlint connects a single business's own ad accounts — it isn't built for agencies running many client accounts under one roof.

 You need deep Meta-specific creative analytics